$50 For A Week of Food: Grocery List & Recipes That Work!

 • Shaped a new loaf of bread dough and put it in the refrigerator to bake mid-week.

-• Put the pinto beans in a big pot on the stove and covered them with water, then cooked them until soft.
+• Put the pinto brown beans in a big pot on the stove and covered them with water, then cooked them until soft.

 • I made my homemade creamer so it would be ready in the morning when I was sleepy and bleary-eyed.